Nano-Li/minerU-kit/README.md

 # minerU-kit

-A lightweight Python tool that calls the **MinerU cloud API v4** to parse local PDF files into Markdown + structured JSON.
-Mirrors the upload/poll/extract flow from [llm-for-zotero](https://github.com/yilewang/llm-for-zotero).
+A simple utility script that bypasses MinerU's **200-page single-upload limit** — it automatically splits large PDFs into segments, uploads and parses each segment via the **MinerU cloud API v4**, then auto-merges all results into a single clean output.

 ---